 “Being a part of a community that is striving to live spiritual ideals in practical reality is an exciting and fulfilling vocation.”

---Kimberly Dorn, coworker
+--Kimberly Dorn, director, community member

 Plowshare Farm is a community whose primary task is to serve those in need of special care.
 Harmonious to this task come a wide variety of activities which support Plowshare Farm’s striving to be a vessel for the balanced and healthy unfolding of the human being.
 How this manifests and the exact nature of our daily tasks are more challenging to describe.

 Like a well-functioning farm (one of the things we strive to be) at Plowshare Farm there are many complexities of relationships and inter-weavings.
 We are a group of people – coworkers and their families, residents, apprentices, and volunteers who live together in what we call lifesharing homes.
 We are a biodynamic farm.
 We are a bakery, woodwork and candle-making workshops.
 We are a vocational training center for people with special needs who join us during the day time.
 We are a ‘safe port’ for those who, within their lives’ journeys, need some time in a haven for repair.
 We are fertile ground for other initiatives to meet, germinate and grow.
 We are a place where the line between caregiver and care receiver is blurred through the understanding that we each have something to learn from the other and that caring for someone or something else is often a very fine path for self-development.